arthurgauffre/R-Type/Readme.md

 The configuration files are located in the `configs` folder.
 You can change the settings of the game by modifying the `config.json` files.
 Here is the differents key words that you can change:

+- "serverSystems": Array with all the system that run on the server.

+- "localSystems": Array with all the system that run on the client.

 - "waveSystem": All the settings of the wave system.
     - "waveNumber": The number of wave that you want to play.
     - "waveInterval": The interval between each wave.